xiaohuihui1022/MachineTranslator/README.md

 # MachineTranslator
-A translato that are the goodest
+A translator that are the goodest